Twitter CEO steps down, leaves company at a crossroads | Times Leader

 ”But it also, it turns out, had a darker side and has been exploited for years by people who want to harass other people and spread falsehoods about other individuals, about groups of individuals, about the state of democracy,” said Paul Barrett, deputy director at the New York University Stern Center for Business and Human Rights.

-In a on his Twitter account, Dorsey said he was “really sad…yet really happy” about leaving the company and that it was his decision.
+In a letter posted on his Twitter account, Dorsey said he was “really sad…yet really happy” about leaving the company and that it was his decision.

 Dorsey sent the first tweet on March 21, 2006, that read “just setting up my twttr.”
 Twitter went through a period of robust growth during its early years, but as its expansion slowed, the San Francisco company began tweaking its format in a bid to make it easier and more engaging to use.
 While it never rivaled Facebook in size, Twitter became a primary conduit for political discourse and journalism, for better and for worse.